Medium Rigid (MR) Course Summary

 At the completion of this training and assessment program students will be able to obtain their Medium Rigid vehicle licence.
-Training and assessment generally takes approximately 10 hours to complete depending on student competency.
+Training and assessment generally takes 1 day (approximately 10 hours) to complete depending on student competency.

 A Medium Rigid licence allows the holder to drive a rigid vehicle with 2 axles and a GVM of 8 tonnes or more - including a truck or a bus.
 It also allows the holder to tow a trailer of no more than 9 tonnes GVM, and any vehicle covered by a Class LR Licence.

-Our fee is $100 per hour upto 10 hours for training and assessment in our vehicle.
-Any additional hours required to complete this class of licence will be charged at a reduced rate of $80 per hour.
+Our fee is $1000 for the day for training and assessment in our vehicle.
+If a student requires additional time to complete this class of licence above and beyond the allocated day, then an additional day is charged at $640.
 Please contact us for details on our fee structure when using your own vehicle.